Dr. D.E. Lowe

-The Canadian Association of Optometrists recommends that children have their first eye exam at 6 - 9 months of age, again between age 2 - 5 and annually throughout their school years.
+We recommend that children have their first eye exam at 6 - 9 months of age, and then return annually after that.
 Amblyopia or lazy eye must be detected early in order to be effectively treated and prevent permanent vision impairment.
 Our exam rooms are equipped with computerized digital eye charts which are very child friendly.

 Suite 601, Chinook Centre Professional Building

 Phone (403) 253-0234

 Alberta Health Care covers annual check-ups for children up to the age of 18 and for seniors aged 65 and older.
 Alberta Health Care also provides coverage for patients of all ages for the following types of medically necessary visits:

 - Monitoring for diabetic issues, glaucoma and

 - Pre and Post-operative care for cataract patients